Five Ways for Sales Leaders to Stay Inspired

 - Read inspirational books – There are many leadership books and self-help books out on the market.
 Find the one that speaks to you.
 Sharpening your skills by continuous reading helps stimulate new ideas and reinforce the wonderful things you are doing.

 - Take mental breaks – Take a day off to extend your weekend.
 Take one day for yourself and reflect on your priorities and personal goals.
 Getting perspective helps you stay focused and inspired.

-- Exercise and eat well – A dose of healthy living, including regular exercise and diet help recharge your batteries and are proven stress busters.
+- Exercise and eat well – A dose of healthy living, including regular exercise and diet, help recharge your batteries and is a proven stress buster.
 Personal health is usually one of the first things that go by the wayside in a hectic lifestyle.
 Make sure you are getting enough sleep.